Funny Face: Critical reception

-On review aggregator website Rotten Tomatoes, the film has an 88% rating, based on 40 reviews, with an average rating of 7.8/10.
+On review aggregator website Rotten Tomatoes, the film has an 85% rating, based on 40 reviews.
 The consensus summarizes: "A timeless and elegant musical feast, Funny Face thrives on the agile and vibrant performances from legendary screen titans Audrey Hepburn and Fred Astaire."

 Accolades

 The National Board of Review gave the film Special Citation award for the photographic innovations.
 Leonard Gershe was nominated for "Best Written American Musical" by the Writers Guild of America.
 Stanley Donen was nominated by the Directors Guild of America for "Outstanding Directorial Achievement in Motion Pictures" and for a "Golden Palm" at the 1957 Cannes Film Festival.
 Fred Astaire received a Golden Laurel nomination for "Top Male Musical Performance".
 The film received four Academy Award "Oscar" nominations: Leonard Gershe for "Best Writing, Story and Screenplay - Written Directly for the Screen"; Edith Head and Hubert de Givenchy (Hepburn's costume designer) for "Best Costume Design"; Ray June for "Best Cinematography"; and Hal Pereira, George W. Davis, Sam Comer, and Ray Moyer for "Best Art Direction-Set Decoration".